Festival Academy Budapest 2017, Day 4

 The Artists, Acoustics

-The musicians playing the Sonata op.4 were the Swedish-Danish cellist Andreas Brantelid (*1987) and the pianist Shai Wosner.
+The musicians playing the Sonata op.4 were two Festival Academy teachers: the Swedish-Danish cellist Andreas Brantelid (*1987) and the pianist Shai Wosner.
 Wosner was born in Israel (*1976) and now lives in New York (see also Wikipedia).

 On the other hand, the cello could really play out its full, warm tone.
 Brantelid played with a natural, well-sounding, not overly conspicuous vibrato.
 In any case, the piano was only present in this first piece.
 So, for the remainder of the evening, the acoustics had very little, if any negative impact.
 For pure string ensembles, this venue may even be near-ideal!